epiphany-platform/CommonDataLayer/docs/rfc/NAF-Documentation_and_RFC_process.md

 # Preface

 This RFC introduces a new process to keep our documentation clean and up-to-date.
-Both subjects - documentation restructure and RFC process is married and cannot be discussed separately.
+Both subjects - documentation restructure and RFC process are married and cannot be discussed separately.

 # Documentation restructure